Don’t Frack With California

 California officials must move quickly to address this dangerous practice.
 To protect our health and future, fracking should be banned in California.

 Fracking has already taken place in at least 10 California counties — as well as offshore, in our oceans.
-Rising oil prices are sparking interest in employing fracking and other dangerous techniques in the Monterey Shale, a geological formation that holds an estimated 13.7 billion barrels of oil.
+Rising oil prices are sparking interest in employing fracking and other dangerous techniques in the Monterey Shale, a geological formation that may hold a large amount of dirty, carbon-intensive oil.

 Uncontrolled, fracking emits large amounts of the potent greenhouse gas methane and other air pollutants.
 It undermines urgent efforts to head off catastrophic climate change.